 - Keep your password unique and complex

-- If your router has a firewall then enable it
+- If your router has a firewall, enable it

 Advantages of a home safe: